 For the Baked Parmesan Crisps

-- Slice baguette into thin 1/2-inch slices and transfer to a baking sheet in a single layer.
-Brush top side of each slice with oil.
+- Slice the baguette into thin 1/2-inch slices and transfer to a baking sheet in a single layer.
+Brush the top side of each slice with oil.
 Transfer baking sheet to the oven and broil until golden brown, approximately 4 minutes.